 These web guidelines include, but are not limited to:

 - Websites and applications that people with disabilities can perceive, understand, navigate, and interact with;

 - Web browsers and media players that can be used effectively by people with disabilities, and that work well with assistive technologies that some people with disabilities use to access the web;

 - Web authoring tools and evolving web technologies that support the production of accessible web content and websites and that can be used effectively by people with disabilities.

 While the NUIT website strives to comply with the accepted guidelines and standards for accessibility and usability, it is not always possible to do so in all areas.
 Content that is two years or older, some documents such as PDF versions of brochures, and web pages that use video or audio may not have been updated with accessibility features.

-Contact the NUIT Support Center for assistance with particular content on a web page or when encountering any other inaccessible documents on the NUIT website.
+Contact the IT Support Center for assistance with particular content on a web page or when encountering any other inaccessible documents on the Northwestern IT website.